 A diverse mixture of ethnic groups created the soul and identity of Cleveland.
 It's one of the things that gives the city its interesting character, not to mention the array of ethnic foods, neighborhoods, and customs.
 Here's a look at the major groups that have contributed to making Cleveland what it is today.
 For more about Cleveland's ethnic heritage, check out the Cleveland Memory Project.

 01 of 17

 Cleveland's Polish immigrants started arriving in the mid-19th century, drawn by work in the rolling (steel) mills along the Cuyahoga River and the woolen mills.
-With the Czechs, they settled in the area surrounded the Cuyahoga Valley, in what we now call Slavic Village and Newburgh Heights.
+Along with the Czechs, they settled in the area surrounding the Cuyahoga Valley, in what's now called Slavic Village and Newburgh Heights.

 02 of 17

 Immigrants from Italy began settling in Cleveland during the mid-19th century, in an area then-called Big Italy around Woodland and East 30th Street.
 Most of these early Italian residents were grocers, bakers, and shopkeepers.
 Very little remains of "Big Italy," but businesses like Gallucci's and Catallano's have their roots there.

 In the late 19th century, a different group of Italians settled in the area south of Euclid, near Mayfield, that is still known as Little Italy.
 Many of these new arrivals were stonemasons who carved monuments for nearby Lake View Cemetery.
 Today's Little Italy still retains the spirit of those first-generation Americans.

 The Irish were one of the first ethnic groups to settle in Cleveland, drawn by the jobs created by the Ohio-Erie Canal and the Cleveland docks.
 The first Irish immigrants settled at Whiskey Island (named by Lorenzo Carter, not the new inhabitants) in the early to mid-1820s.